mdh81/votecountingapp/README.md

 #### Contents

 ##### Design
-This sub-directory contains design documents
+This sub-directory contains design documents.

-Design.md: Top-level design document
+* Design.md: Top-level design document.
+This document has the following:
+  * Use Case Diagram
+  * Activity Diagrams
+  * Class Diagram
-*.txt: UML descriptions for various UML diagrams *.png: PlantUML rendering of UML diagrams
+* \*.txt files containing UML descriptions for the above diagrams
+* \*.png files PlantUML renderings of the above diagrams